pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/5-control-head.md

 >
 	r_antenna: <Antenna on=True joints=
 	<DynamixelMotor on=True present_position=0.0 goal_position=0.0 >

-reachy.head.turn_on()  # Turn on only the head, making neck and both antennas stiff
 ```

 You could, of course, turn on the whole robot by calling `reachy.turn_on()` directly.